zivepstein/planetarium/README.md

 <li>Track responses on GF to ensure you don't overflow. </li>
 </ol>

+<h2>Matertials</h2>
+In the materials folder, find all official colors and images for the pomona planetarium.

 <h2>Thesis</h2>
 Many of the lessons and techniques I learned are discussed in detail in my media studies thesis.
 The PDF for it is in this repo as well.